XRPLF/xrpl-dev-portal/content/transactions/setregularkey.md

 A `SetRegularKey` transaction assigns, changes, or removes the regular key associated with an account.

-You can protect your account by assigning regular keys to it and using them instead of the master keys to sign transactions whenever possible.
-If your regular keys are compromised, but your master keys are not, you can use a `SetRegularKey` transaction to regain control of your account.
+You can protect your account by assigning a regular key to it and using it instead of the master key to sign transactions whenever possible.
+If your regular key is compromised, but your master key is not, you can use a `SetRegularKey` transaction to regain control of your account.

 For more information about regular and master keys, see [Understanding Master and Regular Keys](concept-keys.html).

-For a tutorial on assigning regular keys to an account, see [Working with Regular Keys](tutorial-regular-keys.html).
+For a tutorial on assigning a regular key to an account, see [Working with Regular Keys](tutorial-regular-keys.html).

 For even greater security, you can use [multi-signing](#multi-signing), but multi-signing requires additional XRP for the [transaction cost](concept-transaction-cost.html) and [reserve](concept-reserves.html).